 You know your laptop heats up when you're using it.
 Most people, however, don't know how hot it can actually get.

-Falls asleep while doing schoolwork
+Fell asleep while doing schoolwork

 Rachel Hudson is both a college student and a young mom, so it was no surprise she recently dozed off while doing her schoolwork on the couch one evening.